- Our Impact

 - My World Vision

-This weekend, February 21-22, teenagers across the country will unite to fight global hunger through World Vision's 30 Hour Famine.
-World Vision is also launching Childhood Lost, an experience to raise awareness and resources to fight child trafficking.
+This weekend, April 25-26, teenagers across the country will unite to fight global hunger through World Vision’s 30 Hour Famine.
+World Vision is also kicking off Famine for One, a solo 30 Hour Famine experience for college students and adults.

-This Friday, more than 60,000 teenagers from some 3,000 churches across the country will come together to fight global hunger through World Vision’s 30 Hour Famine.
+This Friday, more than 70,000 teenagers from thousands of churches across the country will come together to fight global hunger through World Vision’s 30 Hour Famine.

 Last year, participating teens raised more than $8 million last year to fight hunger through World Vision food and nutrition programs.

-Since its inception in 1992, teens have raised nearly $170 million through the 30 Hour Famine.
+Since its inception, teens have raised more than $160 million through the 30 Hour Famine.

 While groups participate in the 30 Hour Famine throughout the entire year, many choose to participate during one of the two national dates of 2014: February 21-22 and April 25-26.